Bleuje/ocaml-mesh-plot/README.md

 - Make it more user friendly
 - Increase rendering speed
 - More functionnal coding style
-- Move the camera with a simplified point cloud reprenting the mesh
+- Move the camera with a simplified point cloud representing the mesh
 - Generalize to polygon facets
 - Fix bugs?